osmancetin10/CSE101/README.md

-# CSE101
+# CSE101 HW06
-Homeworks of CSE101 class at Gebze Technical University
+Homework 6 of CSE101 class at Gebze Technical University

 This program aims to design menu and use some different things.